 About The Project

-Somerset County and Morris County, in coordination with the North Jersey Transportation Planning Authority (NJTPA) and the New Jersey Department of Transportation (NJDOT), are conducting an LCD study to determine appropriate improvements to the Valley Road Bridge.
-The project goals are to address the structural deficiencies of the bridge and increase safety for the traveling public.
+Somerset County and Morris County, in coordination with the North Jersey Transportation Planning Authority (NJTPA) and the New Jersey Department of Transportation (NJDOT) are currently conducting Local Preliminary Engineering (LPE) to replace the existing three-span Valley Road Bridge with a single span structure.

 • Project Kick-off (January 2018)